dschonholtz/ValueInvestorsClub/README.md

 I can fix this in a couple more days of scraping and updated my DB, but I would rather get done what I can even if it isn't perfect so I don't discover other things like this while sinking more work into a dataset.

-Some CSV's from here.
-They have a good mapping of US companies and their names to tickers. https://datahub.io/core/nyse-other-listings
+I pulled some additional CSV's from here.
+They have a good mapping of US companies, their names to tickers. https://datahub.io/core/nyse-other-listings

 I pushed that into numpy and lowercased all of the company names and tickers.

 Then I'll go through each company and find a company ticker that exists in one of my US csvs.
-Then I'll check the first word in company name exists somewhere in the associated ticker list from companies CSV.
+Then I'll check the first word in company name exists somewhere in the associated ticker list from companies CSV and partially matches the company name in the pricing data.

 If all of that checks out, then I'll look up each price for each of the days relative to the post day and add the performance metrics.